-&lt;sup>1 The ZETANC model, developed at the Geophysical Fluid Dynamics Laboratory (GFDL) by Steve Garner, is a high-resolution nonhydrostatic fully compressible model of hemispheric extent (see http://www.gfdl.noaa.gov/~io/Bubble.html).
+^{1.} The ZETANC model developed at GFDL by Steve Garner, is a high resolution, non-hydrostatic, fully compressible model of hemispheric extent (see www.gfdl.noaa.gov/~io/Bubble.html)

-FIG. 2.
-Cross section of zonal mean flow (color bands) and EKE (black contours) at day 13 for the three-dimensional high-resolution nonhydrostatic simulations. (a) Dry atmosphere and (b) moist atmosphere.
+Fig 2.
+Cross-section of zonal mean flow (color bands) and eddy kinetic energy (black contours) day=13 for the three-dimensional high resolution non-hydrostatic simulations. a) Dry atmosphere and b) Moist atmosphere.
 The solutions run for 15 days and both dry and moist cases are started with the same initial conditions of basic state and perturbations.
-However, in the moist case there is a moisture distribution only in the tropical latitudes.
+However, in the moist case ther is a moisture distribution only in the tropical latitudes.